Book

 A close-up headshot of a bald eagle in residence at the Big Bear Alpine Zoo.
 The bird is black & white with a yellow beak

-Big Bear Eagle Update - Forest Closure!
+Big Bear Bald Eagle Watch

-Forest Closure Order
+Eagle Protection - Forest Closure Order

 Every year, the San Bernardino National Forest places a Forest Closure Order to protect the eagle habitat from human activity in their vicinity.
 Disturbances can cause eagles to abandon their nests, even when eggs or eaglets are present.